pelithne/k8s/workshop.md

 ### Build images using ACR
 Docker images can be built in a number of different ways, for instance by using the docker CLI.
 Another (and easier!) way is to use *Azure Container Registry Tasks*, which is the approach we will use in this workshop.

 The docker image is built using a so called *Dockerfile*.
-The Dockerfile contains instuctions for how to build the image.
+The Dockerfile contains instructions for how to build the image.
 Feel free to have a look at the Dockerfile in the repository (once again using *code*):

 ````
 code application/azure-vote-app/Dockerfile